shawnbarton/obscurity-network-mirror-config/README.md

 # Basic Mirror Configuration

 This document serves as a guide to configure a basic nginx HTTP(S) file mirror, for example, https://obscurity.network/).
-Basics such as securing the server and networking are out of scope.
+Wildcard HTTPS certificates, basics such as securing the server, and networking are out of scope.

 Base OS: Ubuntu 20.4.2